Xcalllibur/graphile-starter-cra/docker/README.md

 This decision was made to separate the docker services, one for minimal setup and for comfortable development.

-The `server` service is for starting the Node.js server with React and Next.js, and will keep running until `yarn start` stops or crashes.
+The `server` service is for starting the Node.js server with CRA DevServer, and will keep running until `yarn start` stops or crashes.
 This is similar to a production deployment environment except hot reload, environment variables, and similar things are tuned for active development (and are not production ready).
 See: